DSIW/slide-em-up/README.md

 # Showoff

-Slide'em up is a presentation tool.
+Showoff is a presentation tool.
 You write some slides in markdown, choose a style and it displays it in HTML5.
 With a browser in full-screen, you can make amazing presentations!